thesurlydev/spring-ai-collab/README.md

 ## Roadmap

+Note: Some of the roadmap features depend on Chat message history which is not available in Spring AI yet.

 - Process multiple tasks at once.
 - Compose "teams" of agents that collaboratively work together to accomplish tasks.
 - Add JVM code creation and execution.
 (Java, Kotlin)